Orgy (band): Side work and Punk Statik Paranoia (2001–2005)

 In 2001, Orgy released the song "Faces" for the soundtrack of the film Zoolander.
 The band was a musical guest in the television series Charmed, performing "Opticon" in the episode "Sin Francisco".

 In 2003, a snippet of their song "Ashamed" was featured in the movie Freaky Friday.
-The band's guitarist, Amir Derakuh, had a cameo in the film as well.
+The band's guitarist, Amir Derakh, had a cameo in the film as well.
+He also helped coach Jamie Lee Curtis for her guitar scene in the film.

 In late 2003, guitarists Shuck and Derakh formed a side project, Julien-K, as an outlet for electronic material they had come up with during the writing process for Orgy.
 Jay Gordon also remixed the Linkin Park track "Points of Authority" for their album Reanimation, where it was renamed "Pts.of.Athrty".

 After touring in support of Vapor Transmission, Orgy began working on a new album and a live DVD in mid to late 2002, but both of these were pushed back to mid 2003.
 Eventually, the band left Reprise Records and Elementree, taking the band's already recorded material with them.
 Explaining the split from the label in an interview to PopGurls.com:"We just couldn't get it together with them to get the record going and they weren't dropping us.
 So we finally managed to get let out of our contract and got the stuff that we had already recorded." -Amir Derakh Jay Gordon and his father, Lou, would start their own independent record label, D1 Music, and the label finally released the band's third album, Punk Statik Paranoia, in February 2004.
 In August of the following year, a live DVD, Trans Global Spectacle, was released.

 Following touring in support of Punk Statik Paranoia, the band went on hiatus in late 2005.